johndonneUZH/assignments/README.md

 # Assignments
 ---
-Project to show team work
+This project aims to show team work